Manav-for-github/youtube_project/README.md

 YouTube API Integration: Integration with the YouTube API to fetch channel,video, playlist and comment data based on the provided channel ID.
 MongoDB Data Lake: Storage of the retrieved data in a MongoDB database, providing a flexible and scalable solution for storing unstructured and semi-structured data.
 SQL Data Warehouse: Migration of data from the data lake to a SQL database, allowing for efficient querying and analysis using SQL queries.
-Data Visualization: Presentation of retrieved data using Streamlit's data visualization features, enabling users to analyze the data through charts and graphs.

 Technologies Used